ossf/scorecard-action/README.md

 1) From your GitHub project's main page, click “Security” in the top ribbon, then “Set up Code Scanning.”
 [TODO:ADD IMAGE]

-Note: if you have aleady configured other code scanning tools, your UI will look different.
-Instead, click "Code Scanning Alerts" on the left side of the page, and continue with the next step .
+Note: if you have aleady configured other code scanning tools, your UI will look different than shown above.
+Instead, click "Code Scanning Alerts" on the left side of the page, and continue with the next step[TODO:ADD LINK].
 [TODO:ADD IMAGE]

-2) Select the OSSF Scorecards option and click “set up this workflow” [TODO:ADD IMAGE]
+2) Select the "OSSF Scorecards supply-chain security analysis" option and click “set up this workflow” [TODO:ADD IMAGE]

+3) Commit and merge the changes.

 The workflow is preconfigured to run on every repository contribution.
 Results are available on the GitHub code-scanning dashboard[TODO:ADD LINK?] for remediation.